BBVA/qed/rtd_docs/source/home/quickstart.rst

 - First start QED server.
 For more information check our installation section.

-This section will guide you though QED functionality.
+This section will guide you through QED functionality.

-Mainly, you can **add events** to QED, ask for the proof that an event **hasbeen inserted**, ask for the proof that two events are **consistent** between each other, and verify (manual or automatically) each of both proofs.
+Mainly, you can **add events** to QED, ask for the proof that an event **has been inserted**, ask for the proof that two events are **consistent** between each other, and verify (manual or automatically) each of both proofs.

-For each step we will use the **QED cli** facility.
+For each step we will use the **QED CLI** facility.
 The client will talk to the QED server and the snapshot store, so it must be configured for that proposal.

-The involved variables are the followings, and we will use their default values for this quickstart.
+The involved variables are the following ones, and we will use their default values for this quickstart.

 .. code-block:: shell